devansXD/devansxd/pages/contact.md

 ## Get in touch with me

-If your's interested in working with me to improve your product or service, or help mentor and coach your team in user cntred practices, please reach out and lets talk:
+If your's interested in working with me to improve your product or service, or help mentor and coach your team in user cntred practices, please reach out and [lets talk](mailto:xd.davidevans@gmail.com)